Rio de Janeiro Travel Tips

 Est. Population: 6 Million

 Rio de Janeiro is a wonderful city to visit anytime of the year.
 The tropical climate has an average temperature of 80 degrees.
-Humidity and thunderstorms are common during the summer.
+Though Humidity and thunderstorms are common during the summer, Rio is NOT in a Hurricane Zone.

 Currency is the “Real” with major credit cards accepted by most establishments.
 Portuguese is the official language and some English is spoken by locals.
 Bring a Portuguese phrase book with you.
 Hotels have the most expensive rates on phone calls, so purchase a phone card for your international calls.